xinxingwu-uk/UFS/README.md

-# Codes for "Stabilizing and Enhancing Link Prediction through Deepened Graph Auto-Encoders"
+# Codes for "Algorithmic Stability and Generalization of an Unsupervised Feature Selection Algorithm"

 Coming soon...